wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Python/Python-Reference.md

 - [Interactive Coding Challenges](https://parg.co/bhs): Huge update!
 Interactive Python coding interview challenges (algorithms and data structures).
 Includes Anki Flashcards.

+## CheatSheet: 速览清单

+- [Python Crash Course - Cheat Sheets](https://ehmatthes.github.io/pcc/cheatsheets/README.html): A cheat sheet can be really helpful when you’re trying a set of exercises related to a specific topic, or working on a project.

+- [Python Cheat Sheet](https://github.com/juliangaal/python-cheat-sheet): This rep is a growing list of Python cheat sheets, tailored for Data Science.

+- [Python cheatsheet #Project#](https://www.pythonsheets.com/): This project tries to provide a lot of piece of Python code that makes life easier.

 # Book